Chepstow: Transport

-Demography

-The usual resident population of Chepstow in the 2001 Census (not including Tutshill and Sedbury) was 10,821.
-Of that total, 2,360 (21.8%) were aged 15 or younger; 1,618 (14.9%) between 16 and 29; 2,609 (24.1%) between 30 and 44; 1,960 (18.1%) between 45 and 59; 1,438 (13.3%) between 60 and 74; and 842 (7.8%) aged 75 or over.
-The town's population grew by 1,362, or 14.4%, between 1991 and 2001.
-The population of the wider urban area, including Tutshill and Sedbury, was 14,195 in 2001.

-Welsh language

-According to the 2011 census, 1147 Chepstow residents (9.2%) described themselves as 'Welsh speakers', with an additional 465 people having 'some Welsh skills'.
+Demographics

+The population of Chepstow at the 2021 census was recorded as roughly 11,900.
+Of this, 23.4% were between the ages of 45 and 59, above the county average of 22.5%.
+The largest ethnic group is White with 96.4% of the population, below the county average of 96.9%, with the second largest being Asian/Asian British who make up 1.1% of the population, below the county average of 1.3%.
+The largest religious group is No religion with 47.4% of the population, above the county average of 43.4%, with the second largest being Christian at 45.1%, below the county average of 48.7%.

+According to the 2021 census, 9.4% of Chepstow residents could speak, read or write Welsh, 2% could understand spoken Welsh only and 88.6% had no skills in Welsh at all.

 Education and health

 The town is served by Chepstow School, located on Welsh Street, with over 1,300 pupils.
 There are four primary schools in the town: The Dell, Pembroke, Thornwell, and St Mary's Roman Catholic.
 Tutshill and Sedbury, on the English side of the Wye but within walking distance of Chepstow and attracting some pupils from the town, have their own schools, including Wyedean School, and the private preparatory Dean Close St John's in Tutshill.

 Chepstow Community Hospital was opened in 2000, having been developed under the United Kingdom Government's Private Finance Initiative.
 It was built and is operated by Kintra Ltd, at an annual charge of £1.2m to Gwent Healthcare NHS Trust.
 The hospital building incorporates mementoes from the past, including the old Admiralty portico moulding from the front facade of the former Mount Pleasant Hospital, which was located on an adjacent site now developed as a housing estate.